tr-igem/esmuflily/docs/internals.md

 *   STYLE (symbol or #t):
     Style of musical symbols.
 At least one style is predefined.
-    The first style of a type is the default.
+    The first STYLE of a type is the default.

     `#t` names an identifier table or a token table.
     `ekm` is used internally (eg. arrow, beater).

-*   SYM-ENTRY (pair):
+*   SYMBOL-ENTRY (pair):

         (KEY .
-SYM)
+SYMBOL)
-        (KEY SYM)
+        (KEY SYMBOL)
-        (KEY SYM-DOWN .
-SYM-UP)
+        (KEY SYMBOL-DOWN .
+SYMBOL-UP)
-        (KEY SYM ...)

-    The first form is used if SYM is a single CP, or if TYPE does not distinguish directions.
+    The first form can be used instead of the second if SYMBOL is a single CP (ie. not a list).
-    Else the second or third form is used.
-    The last form is not used.

-    The last entry of a style is the default.
+    The last SYMBOL-ENTRY of a style is the default.

 *   KEY (number, string, symbol):
     The key depends on TYPE, usually: